Afsaneh Najmabadi: Biography

 Afsaneh Najmabadi was born on December 29, 1946, in Iran.
 She started as a student at University of Tehran, and moved to Radcliffe College in 1966.
 She obtained her BA in physics in 1968 from Radcliffe College, Harvard University, and her MA in physics in 1970 from Harvard University.
 Following this, she pursued social studies, combining academic interests with engagement in social activism, first in the United States of America and later in Iran.

-She obtained her PhD in sociology in 1984 from University of Manchester, United Kingdom.
+She obtained her PhD in sociology in 1984 from the University of Manchester, United Kingdom.

 Career

 Professor Najmabadi has been Nemazee Fellow at the Center for Middle Eastern Studies, Harvard University (1984–1985), Fellow at Pembroke Center for Teaching and Research on Women, Brown University (1988–1989), at Harvard Divinity School (Women's Studies in Religion Program) (1988–1989), at Institute for Advanced Study in Princeton, New Jersey (1994–1995), and at the Radcliffe Institute for Advanced Study, Harvard University (2000–2001).
 After nine years of teaching and research at the Department of Women's Studies of Barnard College, in July 2001 she joined Harvard University as Professor of History and of Women's Studies.
 At present she chairs the Committee on Degrees in Studies of Women, Gender, and Sexuality.
 Under her tenure as chair, the Committee on Degrees in Women's Studies changed its name to the Committee on Degrees in Studies of Women, Gender, and Sexuality.

 Najmabadi is also Associate Editor of Encyclopaedia of Women and Islamic Cultures, in six volumes.

 Professor Najmabadi's most recent research has been concerned with the study of the ways in which concepts and practices of sex and sexuality have transformed in Iran, from the late-nineteenth-century to the present-day Iran.

 Najmabadi leads a digital archive and website, Women’s Worlds in Qajar Iran.
-The project was recently awarded its third two-year grant from the National Endowment for the Humanities, and it was recognized by the White House Office of Public Engagement in May 2012.
+The project was awarded its third two-year grant from the National Endowment for the Humanities, and it was recognized by the White House Office of Public Engagement in May 2012.